katKINGSLEY/Natural_Language_Processing/README.md

 This [notebook](/WordNet/WordNetNotebook.pdf) explores WordNet and SentiWordNet looking into synsets and and their sematnic relations.
 Similarity is determined using the Wu-Palmer metric and Lesk algorithms, and collocation of bigrams is discussed.

+## Ngrams

+Ngrams are sliding windows of text that look at n words at a time.
+To read more on ngrams and language models, read the [narrative](/Ngrams/Ngrams_narrative.pdf).

+This program consists of 2 parts.
+[Program 1](/Ngrams/ngrams_program1.py) which builds the ngram language model using 3 hardcoded data files in different languages: English, Italian, and French.
+It creates pickles of unigram and bigram dictionaries for the 3 langauges as output.
+It can be run by putting the 3 data files in the same folder as the program and typing:

+	python ngrams_program1.py

+[Program 2](/Ngrams/ngrams_program2.py) takes the pickled output of program 1 and uses the model created to test lines of an input file.
+The model predicts the language of each line using conditional probabilities.
+Program 2 can be run using:

+	python ngrams_program2.py